 After you’ve verified a new update has gone into effect, the most important thing is to not make assumptions.
 The best way to see how the change impacted your rankings is to look at hard data.
 This may take a few days to gather and analyze, but it’s worth the wait.
 With accurate data, you can identify any major effects and plan a comprehensive strategy to boost your listings.

 Waiting for the next big update?
 You can actually improve your chances of benefiting from Google algorithm changes by creating great content.
-Boostability offers a range of SEO services, including social media content scheduling, blog content creation and link development.
-To help its partners understand the newest SEO strategies, Boostability also offers online videos, tools and other resources.
+Our white label SEO services include on-site optimization, content creation, authority link building, and much more.
+To help its partners understand the newest SEO strategies, Boostability also offers educational resources and Sales Support assistance to help you better understand this industry, how to speak to it with your clients, and how to successfully close on deals.
 With an expert team on your side, you can successfully promote your company with search engine optimization, no matter the updates.
+Get in touch today for more details about our white label SEO partner program!